Lonewolf2023/Goal-Schedule-Repo/README.md

 ## See a bug flying around?

-Please initate a pull request, make sure:
+Make a pull request and check:
-* *Proper spelling*
+* Proper spelling
-* *All branches have been merged, and deleted properly*
+* All branches have been merged, and deleted properly

 ## Author